v2-kaj/v2-kaj/README.md

 - [Studious](https://studious-io-on-docker.herokuapp.com/) <br>
 An app for college students to help them manage their study time.<br>
 - [LPRS-ML](http://localhost/app/html/)<br>
-Licence Plate Recognition System (LPRS) deployed using Raspberrypi that uses Machine Learning (ML) model to identify a licence plate on an image of a vehicle and extracts the plate using OCR.This was my final Project in Hardware II Class.
-Some specific technologies I used included: TensorFlowJs, Google Vision and NGINX. <br>
+Licence Plate Recognition System (LPRS) deployed using Raspberrypi that runs a Machine Learning (ML) model to recognize a licence plate on an image of a vehicle and extracts it into text using OCR.This was my final project in a Hardware II clas.
+Specific technologies I used included: TensorFlowJs, Google Vision, Google AutoML, NGINX and Raspberrypi. <br>
 - [Highway Code](https://highwaycode.herokuapp.com/) [Unavailable on heroku right now] <br>
 An app for practicing driving tests exams for Malawians.
 - [iBet](https://localhost) <br>